-This bill amends various sections of Florida Statutes to introduce and regulate the use of railroad traffic infraction detectors and speed detection systems.
-It defines "railroad traffic infraction detector" as a system that captures images or video of vehicles violating traffic laws at railroad crossings.
-Counties and municipalities are authorized to install these detectors at at-grade railroad crossings with the railroad owner's permission, contingent upon enacting an ordinance that includes a public hearing.
-The Department of Transportation is also empowered to enforce speed limits in work zones using speed detection systems, with a requirement to provide public notification and signage regarding their use.
+This bill amends various sections of Florida Statutes to regulate the use of railroad traffic infraction detectors and speed detection systems.
+It defines a "railroad traffic infraction detector" as a system that captures images or video of vehicles violating traffic laws at railroad crossings.
+Counties and municipalities are authorized to install these detectors at at-grade railroad crossings, contingent upon enacting an ordinance and obtaining permission from the railroad owner.
+The Department of Transportation is also empowered to enforce speed limits in work zones using speed detection systems, with a requirement for public awareness campaigns prior to their implementation.
+The bill establishes procedures for issuing traffic citations based on violations detected by these systems, including a notification process for registered vehicle owners and provisions for submitting affidavits in certain circumstances.

 Statutes affected: